tmick0/gitply/README.md

 repository.
 You can also list several repos, and the commits from each will be combined.

+There are currently two analyses that can be performed -- full history, at per-week granularity; and past-week history with daily granularity.
+The below examples use the full-history option.

-The default behavior is to print out a history that looks like this (email addresses shown modified in order to prevent spam):
+The normal behavior is to print out a history that looks like this (email addresses shown modified in order to prevent spam):

-    $ python gitply.py .
+    $ python gitply history .
     History for lq at le1 dot ca
       2016, week 23:  1 commits, +112  -0